PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/commands.rst

 Commands
 --------
-All commands work in the context of the current visitor and website.
-Additionally, they sometimes require communication with a PPAS server and are asynchronous.
-Callback functions are used to provide response value or information about errors. ``onSuccess(...args)`` callback is required, with the exception of ``openConsentForm`` command where it is optional. ``onFailure(exception)`` callback is optional and if is specified, any error object occurred will be passed as an argument.
-If not specified, an error is reported directly on the console output.
+All commands work in the context of the current visitor and site or app.
+Additionally, they sometimes require communication with a Piwik PRO server and are asynchronous.
+Callback functions are used to provide response value or information about errors. ``onSuccess(...args)`` callback is required, with the exception of ``openConsentForm`` command where it is optional. ``onFailure(exception)`` callback is optional and if specified, any error object will be passed as an argument.
+If not specified, an error is reported directly to the console output.

 .. note::
     For examples of how to use a specific command in your custom consent form